 4. Does It Help People?

 Bike-sharing companies mainly focus on market operations, competition and internal management.
 They rarely put the needs of cyclists first, and the comfort of shared bikes is not their priority.
 For example, neither Mobike nor Ofo are built to accommodate riders 6 feet or taller.
+Also, there are no gears for Mobike, and the bikes themselves are very heavy, so going uphill is hard work.
 Therefore, not only are the users’ personalized needs difficult to achieve, but user experience and additional services are also not well-satisfied.

 Solving these challenges brought by dockless bike sharing requires multi-party cooperation.
 First, the management department should formulate realistic, long-term mobility plans and improve relevant laws and regulations, to make cycling development a priority.
 Governments should also strengthen credit system construction to regulate user and industry behavior, as administrative measures are typically only short-term, emergency actions that cannot solve the essential problems.
 Second, bike-sharing companies should always be people-oriented and design bikes that can meet users’ personalized needs.
 The aim of these companies should focus on the improvement of the whole urban transportation system, instead of just raising money in investment.